HPV infections in Québec

 Compared with men who have sex with women, men who have sex with men:

-- Are at higher risk of getting warts (they get them 2 to 3 times more often than heterosexual men)
+- Are at higher risk of getting warts (they get them two to three times more often than heterosexual men)

 - Are at much higher risk of getting HPV-associated cancer, especially anal cancer